-Kortext Annual Librarian Survey 2022 – the responses are in!
+Kortext Annual Librarian Survey 2022 responses

 Kortext received a fantastic response to this year’s librarian survey, and we’ve gained valuable insight into the perceptions, challenges and expectations of university librarians with regards the provision of eTextbooks.